chokevin8/chokevin8.github.io/_projects/2_project.md

 ---

 ### **Results:**
+***Since this is currently a work-in-progress, updates will be made whenever possible.***

 In total, 1090 2D features were extracted.
-Out of the 1090 features, through statistical testing with univariate/multivariate analyses and correlation coefficient calculations, features that were most predictive and correlated with age were selected.
-Additionally, gender differences and body part differences (skin from different body parts) were also analyzed.
-Currently, 2D results are being finalized and we can see more predictive features.
+Out of the 1090 features, through statistical testing with univariate analyses (multivariate analyses will be done in the future as well) and correlation coefficient calculations, features that were most predictive and correlated with age were selected.
+Additionally, gender differences and body part differences (skin from different body parts) will also be analyzed.
+Currently, the results are being finalized and I plan to update this soon.

 ***Note that more technical details/explanations and further results are omitted on purpose as I focus on motivation/personal comments in introducing the project.
 More technical details will be shown in the technical powerpoint presentation (PPT).***